fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

 It is highly suggested you use npm.
 If you don't have it installed, you can also just copy the nodejs folder from *src/connector/nodejs/* into your node project folder.

-To interact with TDengine, we make use of the [node-gyp](https://github.com/nodejs/node-gyp) library.
+To interact with DThouse, we make use of the [node-gyp](https://github.com/nodejs/node-gyp) library.
 To install, you will need to install the following depending on platform (the following instructions are quoted from node-gyp)

 ### On Unix